charandonthula/hackerrank-c-practice/README.md

 So, my solutions here mainly focus on the **core logic inside the function** (not full `main()` programs).
 ---

-*This repo reflects my real progress and effort — no copy-paste, no shortcuts.*
+*This repo reflects my real progress and effort